LA’s 1st organic edible landscaping firm

 Jad Wenger, Principal

 As soon as Jad was old enough to hold a shovel, he was helping his family cultivate the land on their 24-acre organic homestead.
 As an adult, he managed several organic and biodynamic small scale farms and orchards in the Sierra foothills in Northern California.
 Now his mission is to bring the joy of growing the highest quality organic food to the urban environment.
 As the owner of LA’s original urban faming business, he hopes to lead the way to a more sustainable future.
 His approach embraces permaculture design, biodynamic composting methods, integrative pest management with an emphasis on cultivating soil fertility.
 He studied Horticulture at UCLA and he is currently teaching urban farming workshops at USC and throughout the greater Los Angeles area.

-If Jad were a vegetable, he would be an asparagus shoot.
+If Jad were a vegetable, he’d be a parsnip.

 Daniel, Urban Farm Manager